 Feeds pull streams of content from websites or social networks into your program.
-Connect Twitter, Facebook, Pinterest, or any site with a standard RSS Feed.
+Connect Twitter, Pinterest, or any site with a standard RSS Feed.

-- Open the Feeds page by selecting the top left menu and navigate to Publish > Feeds.
+- In Studio, open the Feeds page by selecting the top left menu and navigate to Publish > Feeds.

 - Click on the Add Feed button in the top right corner of the Feeds page.
-This will open a sidebar with the New Feed details.
+This will open a sidebar with the new feed's details.

 - Select the Type - Twitter, RSS Feed, or Pinterest.

 - Depending on the selected Type, enter the Username or URL of the content source.

 - You can only add a specific feed once.
 You cannot create two feeds using the same username or the same URL.

 - You cannot edit the username or URL later.
 Once a specific feed is created you can only archive or activate that feed.

 - You can edit the other fields (Nickname, Channels, Publishing Rules) at any time.

 - If you want to give the feed a new name, enter a Feed Nickname.

 - The nickname is optional and can be edited later.
 If you do not enter a nickname, we will name the feed based on the content source.
 For example, content from @socialchorus would say published by '@socialchorus'.
 In our SocialChorus Now program, we prefer the nickname 'SocialChorus Twitter'.

 - Under Channels, choose one or more channels.